trampgeek/moodle-qtype_coderunner/README.md

 upper bound on the number of jobs you will need to submit per hour.
 We will do our best to accommodate you if we have sufficient capacity.

-If you want a few CodeRunner questions to get started with, try importing the files `MoodleHome>/question/type/coderunner/db/simpledemoquestions.xml` and/or `MoodleHome>/question/type/coderunner/db/python3demoquestions.xml` These contains all the questions from the two tutorial quizzes on the [demo site](http://www.coderunner.org.nz).
-Note, though, that some of the questions from the `python3demoquestions` file make use of the University of Canterbury prototypes in uoc_prototypes.xml, so you'd need to import them, too.

 WARNING: at least a couple of users have broken CodeRunner by duplicating the prototype questions in the System/CR_PROTOTYPES category. `Do not` touch those special questions until you have read this entire manual and